 Born and raised in Kihei, Maui, Kala’e Camarillo comes from a family of music educators and entertainers.
 His grandfather, George Camarillo, started the first ʻukulele band in Hawai'i public schools at Waiakea Intermediate, and his father, Rama, followed in his footsteps by becoming an ʻukulele teacher as well.
-In addition, his mother, Cora, is the sister of multi Nā Hōkū Hanohano award winner Lehua Kalima of Nā Leo Pilimehana, and his great uncle is the late ʻukulele virtuoso, Jesse Kalima.
+In addition, his mother, Cora, is the sister of multi Nā Hōkū Hanohano award winner, Lehua Kalima of Nā Leo Pilimehana.

 At the age of seven, Kala'e's father taught him to play the ‘ukulele, which led to him picking up other instruments like the guitar, bass, and piano.
-While a senior at Kamehameha Schools Maui, Kala’e and his cousin Dane Lum Ho won the statewide band competition, “Band Champ,” a Tom Moffat Production.
-Upon winning, the two were awarded the opportunity to open for two major acts: America and The Stylistics.
+By the age of 12, he began gigging weekly with his father at the Maui Coast Hotel.
+While a senior at Kamehameha Schools Maui, Kala’e and his cousin, Dane Lum Ho, won the statewide competition, “Band Champ,” a Tom Moffat Production.
+Upon winning, they were awarded the opportunity to open for two major acts: America and The Stylistics.

-Please stay up to date with all of the latest news and up coming shows by subscribing below!
+To stay up to date with all of the latest news and upcoming shows, please subscribe below!